oxygenxml/web-author-sample-plugins/web-author-filter-content/README.md

-Web Author Hide Filtered Content Plugin
+Web Author Hide Content Plugin
 =======================================

-Plugin that hides the content that is filtered out by a DITAVAL filter.
-By default Web Author shows this content greyed out.
+Plugin that hides the content based on a CSS selector.
+For demonstration purposes it hides the DITA elements that have the "processing-role" attribute set to "resource-only".

+Please notice that starting with version 26.1 Oxygen XML Web Author supports hidding content based on DITA Profiling attributes.